claromes/socialswitch/README.md

 From **Instagram** URLs to **Picuki.com** or **Imginn.com**, and from **TikTok** URLs to **UrleBird.com** or **Xaller.com**.

+> [!NOTE]
+> For those seeking an alternative redirection for open-source instances, I recommend using the LibRedirect extension.
+The Social Switch extension aims to streamline access to web viewers that are more stable and facilitate the download of assets from both Instagram and TikTok.
+It targets users who prefer these anonymous but closed-source platforms.
+>
+> This extension is not affiliated with Instagram, TikTok, Picuki, Imginn, UrleBird and Xaller.

 ## Installation

 [![Install from Chrome Web Store](assets\cws_badge.png "Install from Chrome Web Store")](https://chrome.google.com/webstore/detail/social-switch/elmbjjhgiifenlhffpjcjfkjmilbbfki)